Intermodalics/pickit-docs/docs/documentation/picking/enforce-alignment-of-pick-frame-orientation.rst

    image below the left object is in angle of 0 degrees and the object on the right is in an angle of 20 degrees towards the side of the ROI box.
--  **Allowed correction along pick frame Y axis:** For this correction to work this value should always be set to 0 degree.
+-  **Allowed correction along pick point Y axis:** For this correction to work this value should always be set to 0 degree.

 .. image:: /assets/images/Documentation/allowed-correction-axis-deviation.png